Writing

 Repeating a statute’s numbers is horrible; who can remember that?
 Consider giving statutes a short name, especially if you use a specific provision a lot in your document, or you deal with multiple provisions frequently.

 Section 125.321.24(b)(iii) disposes of this case at the outset because it requires claims to be filed with the agency first.
-This Agency-Exhaustion requirement
+This Agency-Exhaustion requirement.

 [Ten pages later]